-If you are hungry when you arrive at Locke, there are a few good restaurants worthy of your consideration.
-Al the Wops is famous for great steaks and pasta.
+If you are hungry when you arrive at Locke Historic District, there are a few good restaurants worthy of your consideration.
+Al the Wops is famous for its great steaks and pasta.
 Al the Wops is a casual restaurant and bar open seven days a week.

 There are many interesting tales about this restaurant, to be sure.
 Ask around and enjoy the stories.
 Al the Wops restaurant was the first non-Chinese business in Locke.

 If you are craving Cantonese style Chinese cuisine, you must visit Locke Garden Chinese Restaurant.
 Whether you dine in or get it to go, you will enjoy ample servings of authentic Cantonese dishes.
 This building was the first building built in 1912 and was originally a beer parlor.

 Another interesting stop is the Locke Historic District Art Center.
 This building was originally a pool hall until the 1950s and now features crafts from mainland China.

 All along the levee road, also known as Highway 160, you will see a smattering of small towns worthy of your attention.
 As you zigzag across the levee on a network of metal and drawbridges, think, if you will, the hard work and thousands of man-hours that were worked to create this amazing river levee that contains that section of the California Delta.

 Getting to Locke Historic District is easy.
 From Sacramento (travel south on Highway 5) and exit Twin Cities Road or Stockton (travel north on Highway 5) and exit Walnut Grove-Thorton Road.
 From Fairfield travel on Highway 12 East to Highway 160 and connect to Walnut Grove.
 Lock in a good time with a day trip to Locke, California.